Bill

 AI Summary

-This bill amends California's Education Code to provide more flexibility for continuation high schools and continuation education classes by allowing them to offer youth workforce development programs on one or two weekdays per school week.
-Under the bill, these workforce development programs must ensure that students are still enrolled in at least 15 hours of class attendance per week and will be considered instructional days for funding purposes.
-The bill defines a youth workforce development program as a program supervised by a certificated employee that enables students to earn academic credit or industry certificates through workplace experiences or training, with the goal of preparing students for employment at a livable wage.
-These programs must be aligned with in-demand careers and provide technical and soft skills training, and should be developed in partnership with entities like community colleges, adult education programs, or organizations that offer industry-recognized certifications.
-School districts implementing such programs will be required to establish procedures to track student attendance and participation during these workforce development experiences.
-The bill encourages districts to prioritize programs that lead to industry-recognized certificates or credentials, ultimately aiming to enhance students' employability and career readiness.
+This bill amends California Education Code to allow continuation high schools and continuation education classes to offer youth workforce development programs on one or two weekdays per school week, provided that students remain enrolled in at least 15 hours of class attendance per week.
+A youth workforce development program is defined as a supervised program that enables students to earn academic credit or industry certificates through workplace experiences or training, with the goal of helping students develop skills needed to obtain a livable wage job after graduation.
+The bill requires school districts implementing such programs to establish procedures to track student attendance and participation.
+These programs must be aligned with in-demand careers and offered in partnership with entities like community colleges, adult education programs, workforce development programs, or organizations that provide industry-recognized certifications.
+The legislation encourages prioritizing programs that lead to industry-recognized certificates or credentials, and defines program supervision as a shared responsibility between workplace supervisors and certificated school personnel, allowing for both paid and unpaid on-the-job experiences.

 Committee Categories